Stand Up For Your Brain Health

 Why should I participate in the BHI Pilot Study?
 What’s the benefit to me?

-As a participant, you will contribute to a historical first step of a region-wide long-term study of brain health.
+As a participant, you will contribute to a historic first step of a region-wide long-term study of brain health.
 The data collected will help improve the understanding about brain health in general, which will provide a greater understanding about how to promote and protect brain health and fight brain illness at the individual and community level.

 You may feel particularly gratified about participating in research, as an opportunity to give back to the global research community, the greater Suncoast region, and to inform the selection of future brain health innovations.
 The pilot study will provide invaluable data to the community and to the Brain Health Initiative about community trends and needs related to brain health and brain illness.
 Further, the data will be used to identify innovative brain health interventions and solutions that may increase brain health outcomes and support prevention, early detection, and performance optimization across the lifespan of our residents, workforce and visitors.